 Let that sink in for a moment.
 No matter what someone answers for, where do they see themselves in 3 or 5 years?
 The fact is even a year working with some people will make you wish 5 had passed.

-This is where you really have to walk a fine line.
-Many colleges teaching these standardized questions and formulaic approaches to finding a “good fit” are doing so for a reason.
+This is where you have to walk a fine line.
+Many colleges teach these standardized questions, and formulaic approaches to finding a “good fit” are doing so for a reason.
 You don’t want to be sued.
 And it would be best if you found people that won’t “break” the system.

 But I argue that you should make sure you actually can stand to be around the person long enough for them to be an asset to your project.
-This doesn’t mean you need to be buddy-buddy and have a beer every night after work.
-This means you need to be comfortable working with the person.
+This doesn’t mean you need to be buddy-buddy and have a beer every night after work, but you need to be comfortable working with the person.